Deco+ by Click Litehouse: Antique Brass & Satin Chrome Wiring Accessories for Trade

 Why Deco+ Is Worth a Closer Look

 Decorative wiring accessories have come a long way from chrome-effect plastic.
 Click Deco+ from Click Litehouse sits in a genuinely useful middle ground — metal finishes, modular flexibility, and a 20-year warranty that’s not just marketing copy.
 We stock it in antique brass and satin chrome with black inserts, covering sockets, switches, FCUs, media modules, and plates.
-Here’s what you actually need to know about specifying and installing it.
+Here’s a closer look at the range and what makes it a popular choice for domestic and light commercial projects.

 Technical Detail: MiniGrid® Modularity and What It Means in Practice